arwhyte/xcaliper-docs/xcaliper-proposal.md

-## xCaliper - An Overview for Aligning Caliper and xAPI
+## xCaliper - A Proposal for Aligning Caliper and xAPI

 ### Chris Vento and Anthony Whyte